AIG, NESG to fund COVID-19 incidence and response tracker – The Sun Nigeria

-Africa Initiative for Governance (AIG) is partnering with the Nigerian Economic Summit Group (NESG) and the Federal Government by funding the building of a Nigeria COVID-19 incidence and resource tracker, dashboard and predictive analytic platform (Systems Platform) to assist the containment of the COVID-19 pandemic in Nigeria.
+Africa Initiative for Governance (AIG) in collaboration with the Nigerian Economic Summit Group (NESG) and the Federal Government by funding the building of a Nigeria COVID-19 incidence and resource tracker, dashboard and predictive analytic platform (Systems Platform) to assist the containment of the COVID-19 pandemic in Nigeria.

 The Chief Executive Officer of the NESG, Laoye Jaiyeola, said: “Once deployed, the Systems Platform will provide a National and sub-National Inventory Management System that gives national visibility of what is procured, in-stock and out-of-stock across the Federal and State testing, treatment and isolation Centres.